thehunmonkgroup/raspberry-paper-to-cot-pipeline/CODING_GUIDELINES_PYTHON.md

 1. Always encapsulate the core functionality of the script into a class.

-2. Use type hints consistently throughout the code.
+2. Use type hints consistently throughout the code -- if any type hints in existing code are wrong or missing, fix them.

 3. Include a clear, concise module-level docstring explaining the script's purpose.